uk-gov-mirror/osgeouk.website/foss4guk2025/index.md

 Here are all the details:

 * The [Call for Talks](https://talks.osgeo.org/foss4g-uk-2025/cfp) is now closed - we're currently reviewing the proposals and will be in touch with all submitters as soon as we can
-* A <b>limited number</b> of [Early Bird tickets are now on sale](https://www.eventbrite.co.uk/e/1335076522819?aff=oddtdtcreator) at the bargain price of £80 *until the end of July* unless they are snapped up before - plus just £20 for a great social event and £15 for a unique conference t-shirt
+* A <b>limited number</b> of [Early Bird tickets are now on sale](https://www.eventbrite.co.uk/e/1335076522819?aff=oddtdtcreator) at the bargain price of £80 *until the 3rd August*  unless they are snapped up before - plus just £20 for a great social event and £15 for a unique conference t-shirt
 * [Sponsorship opportunities are still available](https://uk.osgeo.org/foss4guk2025/sponsor/) - we'll promote sponsors as they sign up, and throughout the build-up

 We will be meeting in the state of the art [Horizon](https://horizonleeds.co.uk/) venue in the heart of Leeds, so sign up now to join us!